 What is a burndown chart?

-A project burndown chart (also known as a project burn rate chart) is a graph that shows how many project tasks are left to finish during a selected time period.
+What is burn rate in Agile?
+A project burndown chart (also known as a project burn rate chart or PERT chart) is a graph that shows how many project tasks are left to finish during a selected time period.
 Teams use it to keep track of progress and to visualize forecasting.
 The x-axis of the chart shows the amount of time (in days, weeks, or months) and the y-axis shows the number of tasks (or labor, in estimated hours).

 It’s called “burndown” because it’s expected that your tasks will decrease as the project goes on, creating a literal downward line on the chart as your team “burns” through project activities.
 This is, of course, under ideal circumstances with limited disruptions or backlog, which is why this graph line is called the ideal line.

 Project managers also add a second graph line called “actual effort” to visualize the amount of work or hours that were actually put in during that time period.

 Benefits of burndown charts in project management

 - Burndown charts help teams visualize their progress in real-time.
 It’s motivating and keeps everyone on the same page at any given moment.

 - They provide a big picture view of projects before they begin.
 Project managers can use them to create more accurate timelines and effectively manage resources.

 - Burndown charts facilitate client communication by setting simple and clear expectations.
 They’re easy to read and can help clients visualize your plan.